marcteale/home-assistant.io/source/_integrations/nest.markdown

 Now that you have authentication configured, you will create a Nest Device Access Project which *requires a US$5 fee*.
 Once completed, you will have a *Device Access Project ID*.

 1. Go to the [Device Access Registration](https://developers.google.com/nest/device-access/registration) page.

      {% note %}
      Read the warnings on the page before proceeding, including Google Account type limitations.
      {% endnote %}

 2. Select the button **[Go to the Device Access Console](https://console.nest.google.com/device-access/)**.

     ![Screenshot of Device Access Registration](/images/integrations/nest/device_access.png)

 3. Check the box to "Accept the Terms of Service" and select **Continue to Payment** where you need to pay a fee (currently US$5).

     ![Screenshot of accepting terms](/images/integrations/nest/accept_terms.png)

 4. Now the [Device Access Console](https://console.nest.google.com/device-access/project-list) should be visible.
 Select  **Create project**.

 5. Give your Device Access project a name and select **Next**.

     ![Screenshot of naming a project](/images/integrations/nest/project_name.png)

-6. Next you will be asked for an **OAuth client ID**  which you created in the previous step and select **Next**.
+6. Next you will be asked for an **OAuth client ID**.
+This is the ID you created in the previous step.
+Enter it and click **Next**.

     ![Screenshot of Device Access Console OAuth client ID](/images/integrations/nest/device_access_oauth_client_id.png)

-7. Leave **Enable Events** unchecked for now and **Create project**.
-You need a Pub/Sub topic (created in the next section) to enable events.
-This requires additional setup in the Google Cloud Pub/Sub console so we will skip that step for now then come back to it in the next section.
+7. Leave **Enable Events** unchecked (for now) and click **Create project**.
+We will return to the Device Access Console once we have created our Pub/Sub topic in the next section.

-8. You now have a *Device Access Project ID* needed by Home Assistant.
+8. Make note of the *Device Access Project ID*, which will be needed again later.

 {% enddetails %}

 {% details "Enable events and Pub/Sub topic [Device Access & Cloud Console]" %}

-The Nest Device Access Console Pub/Sub setup process has changed as of January 23rd 2025. **Please make sure you are using the latest version of Home Assistant.**.
+The Nest Device Access Console Pub/Sub setup process has changed as of January 23rd 2025. **Please make sure you are using the latest version of Home Assistant**.

-This section describes how to configure your Device Access Project with a Pub/Sub topic to publish events for devices in your home.
-Home Assistant and the Device Access Project must be configured to use the *Topic Name* otherwise you will not receive events.
+This section describes how to configure your Device Access Project to publish events for devices in your home.
+Home Assistant and the Device Access Project must be configured to use the *Topic Name*, otherwise you will not receive events.

-If you previously set up events, then your Device Access Project may have already created a topic for you and you can use that topic name.
-For new projects, or if you disable events, you need to create the topic yourself following the instructions below.
+If you have used events in the past, your Device Access Project may already have a topic that can be reused.
+For new projects, you will need to create a topic.

 1. Go to the [Pub/Sub Google Cloud Console](https://console.cloud.google.com/cloudpubsub/topic/list).